LatticeQCD/AnalysisToolbox/docs_src/dataAnalysis/jackknife.md

 Note that these Polyakov loop examples are meant to be instructional.
 A complete set of functions measuring Polyakov loop observables is given in `polyakovTools.py`, described in part in the part of the documentation for [physics](../physicsAnalysis/physicsAnalysis.md) modules.

 **WARNING:** Although the `jackknife` method is very general, one thing that cannot be done is passing a lambda function.
-This is because the `jackknife` is parallelized using `concurrent.futures`, which is not able to pickle lambda functions.
+This is because the `jackknife` can be parallelized using `concurrent.futures`, which is not able to pickle lambda functions.